ldpina/cse15l-lab-reports/lab-report-1-week-2.md

 ## Trying Some Commands!
 ---
 ![Image](commands2.PNG)
 Best way to get familarized with something new is to try out a couple commands and see what their functions are.
-Here I demonstrate 3 commands, `ls`, `pwd`, `ls -l`.
+Here I demonstrate 3 commands, `ls`, to view all files associated with your login, `pwd`, to view the current location you are at on ieng6, `ls -l`, to see all youre files and when they were created.

 ## Moving Files with `scp`
 ---